-Location: Dartmouth Park, London
+Location: Dartmouth Park Conservation Area, London

 Construction Cost: Undisclosed

-The design enhances the original features of the building and improves areas that have been poorly altered over time.
+The design enhances the original features of the building and improves areas that had been poorly altered over time.
 The street elevation takes a shopfront character while the extension of the rear of the house includes two terraces and a sunken courtyard.

 Daylight has been central to the project with sunlight penetrating deep into the ground floor and basement of the house.

 A series of sequential ‘cuts’ and ‘extrusions’ creates an interplay between indoor and outdoor spaces and multiple visual connections throughout the house.

 The main carved out void intersects four floors and incorporates a staircase that animates the whole interior.
 The staircase encourages movement maintained through the design of the balustrade as it extends towards the terrace at the rear of the house.

 Special attention has been given to the detailing and crafting of all timber parts of the design.
 The hardwood we used was sustainably sourced from fallen trees after Hurricane Felix devastated the north atlantic forests of Nicaragua, a region loved by our client.